TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-10-rectify-turn-all-action-injects-to-constructor-injection-in-your-symfony-application.md

 </blockquote>

 <blockquote class="blockquote">
-    Im working on a Project that uses action injection pattern and I hate it.
-I like autowiring but whole idea about action injection is brooken .
-And this project is in sf28 do we dont use autowiring .
-Maintainance and development with tnhis pattern is total nightmare.
+    I'm working on a Project that uses action injection pattern and I hate it.
+I like autowiring but the whole idea about action injection is broken.
+And this project is in sf28 do we don't use autowiring.
+Maintainance and development with this pattern is a total nightmare.
     <footer class="blockquote-footer text-right">A</footer>
 </blockquote>

 <br>

-It's natural to **try new patterns with open heart** and validate them in practise (I do this too), but **what if** you find this way as not ideal and want to go to constructor injection instead?
+It's natural to **try new patterns with an open heart** and validate them in practice, but **what if** you find this way as not ideal and want to go to constructor injection instead?

 How would you change all your 50 controllers with action injections...

 ```php
 <?php declare(strict_types=1);